Plan for the cloud management gateway in Configuration Manager

 - Currently, the connection between the Configuration Manager client and the CMG is not region-aware.

-- To gain high availability, we recommend at least 2 virtual instances of the CMG and two CMG connection points per site
+- To gain high availability, we recommend at least two virtual instances of the CMG and two CMG connection points per site

 - You can scale the CMG to support more clients by adding more VM instances.
 They are load balanced by the Azure AD load balancer.